 How to get help with veterinary bills

 The first step in getting help with veterinary bills is talking to your vet about options for reducing your bill.
 Some veterinary offices can help by creating payment plans to spread out your expenses.
 Your vet might also offer cash discounts.

 Many pet owners have started crowdfunding to raise money for their pet’s medical expenses.
-So keep up the fight for your fluffier counterparts, and let animal fundraising lend financial help for vet bills so you can get them the medical attention they need.
+Keep providing love and care for your fluffier counterparts, and let animal fundraising lend financial help for vet bills so you can get them the medical attention they need.
 We’ve seen lots of success stories with people using a donation website for their pet’s needs and sharing on their TikTok, Instagram, and other social media to fund their goal.

 Even after taking these steps, you may still need additional vet bill assistance.
-Here’s a list of 15 organizations that help with vet bills so your furry friend can recover quickly.
+Here’s a list of charities for help with vet bills so your furry friend can recover quickly: